NateEag/wc2/README.md

 The state-machine table is the difference between the simple version (`wc2o.c`) and complex version (`wc2.c`) of the program.
-The algorithm is the same, the one shown above, the difference is in how they setup the table.
-The simple program creates a table for ASCII, the complex program creates a much larger table supporting UTF-8.
+The algorithm is the same (the one shown above) - the difference is in how they set up the table.
+The simple program creates a table for ASCII, while the complex program creates a much larger table supporting UTF-8.

 ## How `wc` works

 The `wc` word-count program counts the number of words in a file.
-A "word" is some non-space characters separate by space.
+A "word" is some non-space characters separated by space.

-Those who re-implement `wc` simplify the problem by only doing ASCII instead of the full UTF-8 Unicode.
-This is cheating, because much of the speed of `wc` comes from its need to handle character-sets like UTF-8.
+Those who re-implement `wc` simplify the problem by only  supporting ASCII instead of the full UTF-8 Unicode.
+This is cheating, because much of `wc`'s slowness comes from its need to handle character-sets like UTF-8.
 The real programs spend most of their time in functions like `mbrtowc()` to parse multi-byte characters and `iswspace()` to test if they are spaces -- which re-implementations